Joint Estimation of Properties of the Lunar Subsurface and Galactic Foregrounds with LuSEE-Night: Conclusions and Future Work

 \end{itemize}

 In the future, we will attempt to model the HFSS antenna beam pattern results using analytical models.
 These analytical models consider a wave reflection at the subsurface-space boundary and at the impedance layer boundaries to construct an analytical approach to correct antenna response for subsurface properties.
 Future models will also involve more complex subsurface models with more parameters and less symmetry.
 In future work, we will employ techniques such as latin hyper-cube in order to increase fidelity while keeping resources required to perform simulations within reasonable bounds.
+The existing pipeline is well-suited to accommodate denser latin hyper-cube sampling strategies with minimal modification.
+The emulator is built using Radial Basis Functions (RBF), which are agnostic to the specific structure of the input grid and can interpolate over scattered, irregularly spaced points.
+Replacing the current $6\times6\times6$ Cartesian grid with Latin hypercube samples therefore requires minimal architectural changes to the emulator or the Bayesian inference pipeline.
+The primary bottleneck for denser sampling is the computational cost of the HFSS simulations themselves, not the inference framework.
 How to optimally parameterize and grid such complex model spaces remains an open problem.

 \facilities{NERSC}